fortinet-fortisoar/solution-pack-soar-framework/README.md

 ### Information Flow

-The FortiSOAR process happens in multiple steps starting from ingestion of alerts, extraction and enrichment of indicators, execution of multiple playbooks to assign various degrees of urgency to ingested alerts, and culminating in the alert’s investigation to conclude if the given alert is a false positive or true positive.
+The FortiSOAR process happens in multiple steps starting from ingestion of alerts, extraction and enrichment of indicators, execution of multiple playbooks to assign various degrees of urgency to ingested alerts, and culminating in the alert's investigation to conclude if the given alert is a false positive or true positive.

 In case of a true positive, the SOC escalates related alerts into an incident, leveraging crisis management using war rooms and several other utilities, to respond to the incident.